 Last notes on proper knife care

 Storing your knives in a right way is not enough.
-As we already mentioned in this article, you have to remember about few things to keep your shiny Japanese beauties in top working order for long.
+As we already mentioned in this article, you have to remember about few things to keep your shiny knives in top working order for long.

 There are a number of reasons for this, including: